INCF/niQC/content/news/2021-07-07/index.md

 published: true
 ---

-## Join us Phantom QA/QC open panel discussion
+## Join us Phantom QA/QC open panel discussion on July 27th 4-6pm EST

-We are scheduling a meeting dedicated to niQC based on phantoms - if you are interested in contributing, please share your availability via this [doodle poll](https://doodle.com/poll/dszhhs8dkp6utg49?utm_source=poll&utm_medium=link).

-Agenda for this meeting:
- - Outline the various aspects of Phantom QA/QC
- - Discuss the existing work and outline known challenges
- - Open discussion towards feasible solutions
+This meeting will happen on July 27th 4-6pm EST.

+The agenda and notes for the meeting will be collected [here](https://docs.google.com/document/d/1ErjJpkf24btmjUOk6uEs9FpvdQARPPpBllk23KB85-Q/edit?usp=sharing).

 See you all there!
-And bring your friends.
+Bring your friends.

+Check and subscribe to the [niQC calendar](https://calendar.google.com/calendar/u/0?cid=cHJyYjg0a2FqZDIxYmlla21tN3FmYzNpZmtAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) for more details on this event and to stay tuned for all our events.